Winchester, Virginia: American Civil War

-Jubal Early Drive, which curves south of downtown Winchester, was the central location for many of the battles.

 The United States assigned military presence to Winchester and other parts of the South during Reconstruction after the war.
 Winchester was part of the First Military District, commanded by Major General John Schofield.
 This period lasted until January 26, 1870.

 20th century

 Winchester was the first city south of the Potomac River to install electric light.
 In 1917 the Winchester and Western Railroad connected Winchester with Rock Enon Springs, moving both vacationers and supplies to the resort that is now Camp Rock Enon with far greater speed.
 Winchester is the location of the bi-annual N-SSA national competition, keeping the tradition of Civil War era firearms alive.
 A three-block section of downtown Loudoun Street was closed to vehicular traffic in the 1970s and is a popular pedestrian area featuring many boutiques and cafés.
 The street was repaved with brick and landscaped in 2013.
 Apple Blossom Mall opened in 1982.

 In 1983, a tire dump in the area containing over seven million tires burned for nine months, polluting nearby areas with lead and arsenic.
 The location was cleaned up as a Superfund project between 1983 and 2002.